 Older homes with recently updated mechanical equipment and appliances typically fetch a premium.
 If you’re fine with buying older mechanicals and appliances, research each unit and determine about how much longer it can be expected to last.
 Draw up a replacement schedule commensurate with your time horizon (if your furnace has 15 years left and you plan on selling in five, replacement isn’t necessary), and begin saving for the most pressing projects.

 Mechanical and appliance replacement costs vary by item and brand.
-For instance, natural gas furnaces, ideal for colder climates, cost anywhere from $2,000 to more than $10,000.
-Heat pumps, sufficient in warmer climes, can cost as little as $1,000.
-Efficient tank-less water heaters can cost as much as $5,000, while traditional tank heaters typically run in the $1,000 to $2,000 range.
+For instance, natural gas furnaces, ideal for colder climates, cost about $2,000 to $4,000, on average, per Angie’s List.
+Heat pumps, sufficient in warmer climes, cost less.
+Efficient tank-less water heaters can cost as much as $6,000, though the average installation cost (per Fixr) is closer to $2,000.
+Traditional tank heaters cost even less, in the $1,000 to $2,000 range.

 If you plan ahead to replace your old water heater or laundry machine, finding room in your household budget won’t be an insurmountable task.
 Set up an interest-bearing, FDIC-insured savings or money market account earmarked specifically for the project – my wife and I have